Virtual-Domain-driven-design/virtual-domain-driven-design/README.md

 ## Add a new DDD community

-TBD
+Update `src/content/communities.yaml`, use the fields described int he comments to add your own community.
+Send your change as a PR.

 ## To help develop Virtual Domain-Driven Design

 Virtual Domain-Driven Design is build with Gatsby and has the following plugins build in:

-- Typescript
+- gatsby-plugin-typescript
-- Tailwind
+- gatsby-plugin-postcss, gatsby-plugin-purgecss with Tailwind
-- MDX
+- gatsby-plugin-mdx
-- SVG Image
+- gatsby-plugin-react-svg

 To help and start develop you need to following on your machine: